 Students have access to their mailboxes in the Breen Student Union 24/7 during the academic year and are encouraged to check them regularly.
-The Mail Room accepts and distributes incoming campus mail, U.S. Mail, UPS, Fed Ex, and packages.
+The Mail Room accepts and distributes incoming campus mail, U.S. Mail, and packages from the U.S. Postal Service, UPS, FedEx, DHS, LaserShip, and Amazon.
 Those receiving a package will be notified via e-mail and must scan their ID at the mailroom window during regular business hours before the package can be released.
-Outgoing packages that do not have an authorized return label need to be shipped through the U.S. Post Office or similar shipping services as they cannot be shipped through the College Mail Room.
-The College Mail Room can take and ship packages that have an authorized return label for USPS, UPS or Fed Ex.
-The replacement cost for a lost mailbox key is \$20.00.
-Mailbox keys are distributed each August and must be returned to the Mail Room yearly, prior to leaving campus for the summer.
+Outgoing packages that do not have an authorized return label need to be shipped through the U.S. Post Office or similar shipping services, as they cannot be shipped through the College Mail Room.
+The College Mail Room can take and ship packages that have an authorized prepaid return label for USPS, UPS, or Fed Ex.
+For the current Mailbox Key Replacement Fee, please refer to the Student Accounts: Billing and Payments section under Expenses.
+Mailbox keys are distributed when new students first arrive and must be returned to the Mail Room prior to leaving campus for the last time.
+Emergency or unexpected closings will be posted outside the mailroom window.

 MEDIA SERVICES Office Location: HBL Lower Level (around the corner from the TLC HelpDesk) Hours: Monday - Friday 8:30 a.m. - Noon & 1 p.m. - 4:30 p.m.
-Website: www.gcc.edu/media